KU guard Arterio Morris dismissed from team following rape charge

 “When we learned of allegations regarding Arterio Morris, he was suspended from the Kansas men’s basketball program.
 We are now aware he has been arrested and charged, and he was dismissed from the program.
-As this is an ongoing legal matter, we are not able to comment further at this time,” Kansas head coach Bill Self said in a statement.
+As this is an ongoing legal matter, we are not able to comment further at this time,” Kansas head coach Bill Self said.

 Morris was arrested on Friday morning and released on $75,000 bond.
 This comes just a few weeks after Morris pled no contest from a separate misdemeanor assault case in Texas.